 Immediate Care During and After a Heart Attack

 The administration of medications, known as beta blockers, after a heart attack improves survival chances.
-Beta blockers are given for the rest of a person’s life after the heart attack occurs.
+After the heart attack occurs, a person takes beta blockers for the rest of their life.

 Management of Cardiac Arrest